anoopbabu99/Food-Application---ANDROID/README.md

 April 2020 Android Application Project

 Written in Kotlin (back-end) and XML(front-end) on Android Studio.
-This application is internet based.
+This application uses the internet.

 It uses features like:
 - Room (Google MySQLite inteface)